netlooker/react-vibe-starter/README.md

 A modern React 19 starter template with Tailwind CSS 4, TypeScript, and Vite.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## AI Generated Content & User Responsibility

+> Please be aware that this presentation and its contents were developed with the assistance of Artificial Intelligence (AI) tools.
+Examples and information are provided for illustrative purposes only.
+Use of this content is undertaken entirely at your own discretion and risk.

 ## Features

 - ⚡ **Vite** — Lightning fast development experience